jrhahn/py_serial_rs/Readme.rst

 The goal of this package is to provide a fast and reliable interface to the serial ports.

-Instead of implementing the logic in Python, this package builds around `serialport <https://docs.rs/serialport/latest/serialport/>`_ crate written for Rust.
+Instead of implementing the logic in Python, this package builds around `serialport <https://docs.rs/serialport/latest/serialport/>`_ written in Rust.
 This package supports threading.

 ========================================